WhenThursday 4th December 2014 - Monday 5th January 2015

 Trafalgar Square has been presented with a large Norwegian tree each winter for over 60 years as a token of friendship and gratitude for Britain’s assistance during World War II.
 This historic tradition has become a definitive Christmas event in London, marking the onset of the festive season.

-This year marks the 66th tree to come to London from the City of Oslo, a perennially popular occasion celebrating goodwill and friendship at Christmas.
-Celebrate a landmark Christmas event in the capital and get in the spirit of the season in traditional style.
-For 2012, the Christmas tree will be lit at 6.30pm on Thursday 6th December, at a ceremony featuring the Lord Mayor of Westminster, the Mayor of Oslo, St Martin in the Fields choir and the Salvation Army.
+This year marks the 68th tree to come to London from the City of Oslo, a perennially popular occasion celebrating goodwill and friendship at Christmas.
+Celebrate this annual Christmas event in the capital and get in the spirit of the season in traditional style.
+For 2014, the Christmas tree will be lit at 6pm on Thursday 4th December, at a ceremony featuring the Lord Mayor of Westminster, the Mayor of Oslo, St Martin in the Fields choir and the Salvation Army.

 Traditional lights at the Trafalgar Square Christmas tree